DevCloudFE/ng-devui/src/app/component/themeGuide-en.md

 ): ThemeService;
 ```

 themes: All the themes map objects that can be switched to.
-The key value is the theme name, and the value value is the theme instance.
+The key is the theme name, and the value is the theme instance.

 defaultThemeName: Default theme name, which is one of themes.
 If the previous theme name is not specified in localStorage, defaultThemeName is used.